Russell, Ontario (community)

 Russell also has a summer swimming pool, a skating arena, a library, an all-weather running track and a curling rink.
 The village also has its firehall on the south end.
 Russell is policed by the Ontario Provincial Police (OPP).
 The Russell Watch Program is a community watch where volunteers patrol the village as a second set of eyes and ears for the OPP.
 Patrols are mostly made during the evening and into the late night.
 Commercial, recreational, and residential areas are all monitored frequently after dusk.

 The village has practicing lawyers, doctors, dentists and other professionals.
 It also has grocery store, pharmacy, garage, restaurants and many little shops.

 The Castor River (translated from French means "Beaver") runs through the town in summer and offers a flat trail for snowmobiles during the winter.

-The village has now passed a local bylaw requiring all commercial signage to be bilingual.
+The village passed a local bylaw requiring all commercial signage to be bilingual.
 This bylaw is being challenged by many, in one case in court.

 Russell is a predominantly English-speaking community, although with a sizeable French-speaking minority.
 87% of the community speaks English at home, while 11% speak French at home.

 The travel time to the nearest built-up areas of Ottawa is typically 20–25 minutes.
 In the rush hour it can take up to one hour to reach downtown Ottawa, and much more to reach Ottawa boroughs west of the core zone.

 In terms of ethnic origin, the people of Russell are mainly of Anglo-Celtic descent, although there are significant populations of Dutch, French, and German descent.